Snowflake6413/mocha-theme/index.md

 1. Gather your ingredients!
 2. Pour hot coffee into a mug.
 Stir in your coca, sugar and milk.
 3. **Enjoy!**

+I hope you enjoy this theme! :heart:

+Check out [Tonic](https://tonic.hackclub.com/) by [Hack Club](http://hackclub.com/) to learn how to make your own Jekyll theme! (for free!)